Almeida Júnior

 José Ferraz de Almeida Júnior (8 May 1850 – 13 November 1899) was a Brazilian artist and designer; one of the first there to paint in the Realistic tradition of Gustave Courbet and Jean-François Millet.
 The "Dia do Artista Plástico" (Day of Fine Artists in Brazil) is celebrated on his birthday.
+He is the Patron of the 26th chair of the Brazilian Academy of Fine Arts.